bill-c-martin/bill-c-martin.github.io/README.md

 ### Deployment

-1. Push above code changes on `master` branch to remote
+1. Push the above code changes on `master` branch to remote
 2. Go to https://your-github-username.github.io

 ## Extras